Sahilwani-web/React-projects/README.md

-These are some reacr projects
+These are some react projects